What To Do In Girona

-Tapestry of Creation.
 A mysterious 1000yo piece of cloth, that according to the latest analysis was probably more of a carpet than a tapestry.
-Almost hidden in a dark room at the end of the Museum of the Cathedral, it displays in a fascinating way the story of the Genesis, as well as more mundane things such as the months of the year represented by different agriculture tasks.
+Almost hidden in a dark room at the end of the Museum of the Cathedra of Girona, it displays in a fascinating way the story of the Genesis, as well as more mundane things such as the months of the year represented by different agriculture tasks.
 And since you are there, it’s worth taking a look at the rest of the Cathedral and its cloister.

-Arab Baths.
 They’re not really Arabic, but for years locals thought that it could have been part of some medieval Muslim mansion.
 Now we know that it was a Romanesque structure, but that doesn’t make it less beautiful.
-My favorite part is the Apodyterium (the old dressing room), with its gorgeous water bassin and the subdued light coming in from the geometric skylights.
+My favorite part is the Apodyterium (the old dressing room), with its gorgeous water basin and the subdued light coming in from the geometric skylights.

-But there is one thing you absolutely need to do in Girona… Share this post and we’ll tell you what!
+AND BONUS!
+The one thing you absolutely need to do in Girona…

 You can’t say you’ve been to Girona unless, you’ve kissed the butt of the Lioness!